getify/You-Dont-Know-JS/types & grammar/ch4.md

 Be a responsible and mature developer.
 Learn how to use the power of coercion (both *explicit* and *implicit*) effectively and safely.
 And teach those around you to do the same.

-## "Abstract Relational Comparison"
+## Abstract Relational Comparison

 While this part of *implicit coercion* often gets a lot less attention, it's important nonetheless to think about what happens with `a < b` comparisons (similar to how we just examined `a == b` in depth).

-The algorithm in ES5 section 11.8.5 essentially divides itself into two parts: what to do if the comparison involves two `string` values (second half), or not (first half).
+The "Abstract Relational Comparison" algorithm in ES5 section 11.8.5 essentially divides itself into two parts: what to do if the comparison involves two `string` values (second half), or not (first half).

 **Note:** The algorithm is only defined for `a < b`.
 So, `a > b` is handled as `b < a`.